WaltRudyJabsco/MercuryWriter/README.md

 # Optional: Web Search for the AI assistant

-Mercury's AI is local by default.
-Checking **Web search** lets the local model receive current search results through Ollama's Web Search API.
+If you supplied an Ollama API key during installation, Web Search is already configured.
+Check **Web search** in Mercury's AI panel whenever you want the local model to receive current web results.

-This requires an Ollama API key.
-Create a key in your Ollama account, then add it to your shell environment.

-For the default macOS `zsh` shell:
+If you skipped API-key setup during installation and want to add it later, create an API key from your Ollama account and add it to the default macOS `zsh` environment:

 ```bash
 echo 'export OLLAMA_API_KEY="PASTE_YOUR_OLLAMA_API_KEY_HERE"' >> ~/.zshrc